A Glitch in the Matrix? Locating and Detecting Language Model Grounding with Fakepedia: Causal Analysis of the Computation Graph

 \subsection{MGCT Analysis}

-\xhdr{Causal Tracing} The execution of a transformer forward pass yields a causal graph describing the dependencies among states in the computation until reaching the softmax output state.
-Specifically, it yields a grid of hidden states $h_{k}^{(l)}$ which is obtained from the previous layer $(l-1)$ by adding previous hidden states $h_{k}^{(l-1)}$ (residual connections), a global attention $a_k^{(l)}$ (attention head), and a local MLP contribution $m_{k}^{(l)}$, according to the following process:
+\xhdr{Causal tracing} The execution of a transformer forward pass yields a causal graph describing the dependencies among states in the computation until reaching the softmax output probabilities.
+Specifically, given a sequence of $k$ input tokens, it yields a grid of hidden states $h_{k}^{(l)}$ which is obtained from the previous layer $(l-1)$ by adding previous hidden states $h_{k}^{(l-1)}$ (residual connections), a global attention $a_k^{(l)}$ (attention head), and a local MLP contribution $m_{k}^{(l)}$, according to the following process \citep{vaswani2017attention}:

 where FF is a two-layer feed-forward MLP.

 The causal tracing method proposed by \citet{meng2023locating} is a mediation analysis that estimates the \textbf{average indirect effect} of individual components on predictions made by the LLMs.
 The method involves the following steps: